u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/advanced/analyze.rst

 .. image:: analyze/analyze-pivot-view.png
    :align: center
-   :alt: Pivot table view in Odoo Purchase
+   :alt: Pivot table view in Thrive Bureau ERP Purchase

 .. tip::
    You can insert your pivot table's data directly in the Spreadsheet app or export it as an Excel